 The University will consider applications from students offering a wide range of qualifications.
 All applications are assessed on an individual basis but some of our typical requirements are listed below.
 Students offering qualifications not listed are welcome to contact our Admissions Team for further advice.
 Please also see our general entry requirements.

-For those with a relevant science qualification our standard offer is CD - with one subject to be Chemistry or Biology.
+For those with a relevant science qualification our standard offer is CD with one of these to be Chemistry or Biology.
 For those without a relevant science qualification, our standard offer is BB.

 The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
 A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.